wmerussi/stock-market-check/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5 and it was built to check the history of a stock market share.

-Run the application, search for a stock market share and then check the chart and table of the result.
+Run the application, search for a stock market share and then check the chart and table for the result.

 This app is using the [Finance Yahoo](https://finance.yahoo.com/) api routed through [Rapidapi](https://rapidapi.com/) due Yahoo CORS issue.